-Valdosta State University provides residential experiences commonly referred to as Living Learning Communities (LLC).
-Residents in our Living Learning Communities (LLCs) benefit from additional resources, support, and enhanced activities centered around a specific focus in order to elevate their residential experience.
-At the center of all of our LLC’s is the belief that learning is an active and dynamic process that occurs both inside and outside the classroom and is a process in which students use several perspectives to learn.
+Valdosta State University provides residential experiences commonly known around the country as Living Learning Communities (LLC), but as we are a part of the Blazer Nation, they are referred to as Themed Residential Communities.
+Residents in our communities benefit from additional resources, support, and enhanced activities centered around a specific focus in order to elevate their residential experience.
+At the center of all of our communities is the belief that learning is an active and dynamic process that occurs both inside and outside the classroom and is a process in which students use several perspectives to learn.
 On-campus living spaces provide an ideal learning environment as most students spend more collective hours in their living environment than any other location on campus, including the classroom.
-The Living-Learning Communities available for first-year students are Honors, Biology, Communication Arts, American Sign Language Immersion, ROTC, and Greek Life (for future sorority women going through recruitment their first-year).
+The Themed Residential Communities available for residents are Honors, Education, Wellness, American Sign Language Immersion, ROTC, and Greek Life (for future sorority women going through recruitment their first-year).

 Honors Freshman & Upperclassmen Community

-This community provides an opportunity for all students who are deaf, hearing, and hard-of-hearing to live together in a community where they can use and practice American Sign Language in a daily living.
+This community provides an opportunity for all students who are deaf, hearing, and hard of hearing to live together in a community where they can use and practice American Sign Language in daily living.
 Located in Hopper Hall.
-If this is something you'd be interested in, apply here.

 Greek Life Freshman Community